Reinforcement Learning, Bit by Bit

 {\bf Uncertainty estimates in an ensemble ENN}

-Figure \ref{fig:value_concentration} shows the epistemic evolution of an agent trained by \eqref{eq:average_enn_learn} using an ENN comprised of an ensemble of 10 $\times$ [50, 50]-MLPs with randomized prior functions \cite{osband2018randomized} in two environments.
+Figure \ref{fig:value_concentration} shows the epistemic evolution of an agent trained by \eqref{eq:average_enn_learn} using an ENN comprised of an ensemble of 10 $\times$ [50, 50]-MLPs with randomized prior functions \citep{osband2018randomized} in two environments.
 Action selection is taken through information-directed sampling as are described in \ref{se:sample_ids_alg}, but for now it is sufficient to note a few high level observations, which we will then support in more detail.
-In each plot, the dashed lines represent the true action-values, while the agent's mean beliefs are given by the solid lines with 2 standard deviations in the shaded region.
+In each plot, the dashed lines represent the true action values, while the agent's mean beliefs of the action values are given by the solid lines with 2 standard deviations in the shaded region.

 Figure \ref{fig:bandit_confidence} shows the agent's action value estimates in a simple three-armed bandit, where each action returns an observation equal to its mean reward plus $N(0, \sigma^2\mkern1.5mu{=}\mkern1.5mu0.01)$ noise.
 This problem is trivially amenable to conjugate Bayesian posterior updates, and has no delayed consequences, so the use of ENNs is not really warranted.
-In Figure \ref{fig:deep_sea_value}, the environment is described by a difficult 210-state MDP (DeepSea size=20 \cite{osband2016deep}) and we examine the value estimates in the initial state for each episode.
+In Figure \ref{fig:deep_sea_value}, the environment is described by a difficult 210-state MDP (DeepSea size=20 in \citet{osband2016deep}) and we examine the value estimates in the initial state for each episode.
 In this context, exact Bayesian inference would necessitate an explicit model and repeated application of dynamic programming, whereas our ENN implementation provides a constant (and far lower) cost per timestep.
 Reassuringly, in both cases we observe the desired phenomena: initially the agent's posterior is diffuse, but as the agent gathers more data, the estimates concentrate around the true value.
 Further, once the agent is reasonably confident about the optimal action it does not significantly invest in reducing uncertainty of other actions, consistent with efficient information-seeking behaviour.
 The next subsection describes how the agent accomplishes this via targeted action selection.

-\subsubsection{Sample-Based Action Selection}
+\subsection{Sample-Based Action Selection}